Quantum interferometers: principles and applications: Franson Interferometer

 In 2007, Takesue et al. created time-bin entangled photon pairs via SFWM in a silicon wire waveguide \cite{Takesue2007APL}.
 The setup is similar to that in Fig.\,\ref{Fiberandintegratedoptics}(a), except that the cooled DSF is replaced by a silicon wire waveguide at room temperature.
 Since then, several studies have been conducted to utilize integrated silicon photonics for generating entangled photons suitable for Franson interference.
 A recent work, depicted in Fig.\,\ref{Fiberandintegratedoptics}(b), achieved energy-time entanglement using a topological system comprising a two-dimensional array of resonators fabricated on a silicon-on-insulator (SOI) platform \cite{Mittal2021NP}.
 In this configuration, the non-degenerate pumped SFWM produces correlated photons in topological edge modes, and the spectral correlations are topologically protected from fabrication disorders.
 The output signal and idler photons are separated and injected into a Franson interferometer.
 The constructive and destructive interference of the middle peak in the coincidence histogram between signal and idler photons is shown in Fig.\,\ref{Fiberandintegratedoptics}(c) and (d), respectively.
 In Fig.\,\ref{Fiberandintegratedoptics}(e), a complete Franson interference fringe is shown by post-selecting the middle peak, while Fig.\,\ref{Fiberandintegratedoptics}(f) shows constant values for the two side peaks.
+It is well known that the third-order nonlinearity is much weaker than the second-order one.
+However, there are massive instances employing SFWM in generating photon pairs.
+One reason is that the wavelengths involved in the system can all be in the telecom band, which is easy to manage.
+The other reason is that CMOS-compatible manufacturing technology can be used to fabricate integrated devices used in third-order sources.
+The latter advantage is also beneficial to the fabrication of Franson inteferometers integrated in complex quantum photonic circuit \cite{Kim2008OL}.